Answers To Common Questions About Lice

-What are the symptoms of head lice?
+Q: What are the symptoms of head lice?

-Can lice jump or fly?
+Q: Can lice jump or fly?

-Can my pet have lice?
+Q: Can my pet have head lice?

-Why shampoos don’t work!
+Q. Why shampoos don’t work!

 Rid and other lice shampoos only kill adult lice and adolescent newts.
 These shampoos work by attacking the bug’s central nervous system.
 Because baby lice or “nymphs” have not yet developed a central nervous system, they can not be killed.
 In addition, lice shampoos do not kill lice eggs or “nits”.
 So while you may kill the adult bugs, their eggs will remain, only to hatch a few days later starting the cycle all over again.
 This is why lice is so hard to eliminate!

-In addition, lice shampoos contain toxic chemicals which can enter your system through the skin on your scalp.
+Lice shampoos contain toxic chemicals which can enter your system through the skin on your scalp.
 Many adult lice have become resistant to these chemicals.

 So in many cases, the shampoos are completely useless.